App helps travellers speak in foreign languages

 The translation engine trains itself based on user-contributed corrections, queries made by other users in their native languages, as well as their own linguists, to determine the most common way a native speaker would say a particular phrase.

 "Weve really invented a new type of translation technology that learns every single time a translation is done," said Lauder.
-"Nobody has focussed on whats the right way of saying this.
-And thats important because theres meaning attached to what we say -- people will know if youre saying something funny, for example."
+"Nobody has focused on what's the right way of saying this.
+And that's important because there's meaning attached to what we say -- people will know if you're saying something funny, for example."

 Although the technology has been praised, the app has been criticized for its ease of use and pricing.
 Lauder said the company hopes to resolve both issues in an update expected this week that will make the app more intuitive to use, and also introduce a new pricing model.